Analysis of the reconfiguration latency and energy overheads for a Xilinx Virtex-5 FPGA

 IET Computers & Digital Techniques, 2017

-Our analysis shows the benefits of including a scratchpad memory inside the reconfiguration controller in order to improve the efficiency of the reconfiguration process.
-We have designed a simple controller for this scratchpad that includes support for prefetching and caching in order to further reduce both the energy and latency overhead.
+In this study, the authors have evaluated the overhead and the tradeoffs of a set of components usually included in a system with run-time partial reconfiguration implemented on a Xilinx Virtex-5.
+The authors’ analysis shows the benefits of including a scratchpad memory inside the reconfiguration controller in order to improve the efficiency of the reconfiguration process.
+They have designed a simple controller for this scratchpad that includes support for prefetching and caching in order to further reduce both the energy and latency overhead.

 Accelerating Board Games Through Hardware/Software Codesign

 IEEE Transactions on Computational Intelligence and AI in Games, 2016